-With the rapid rise in mobile browsing and changing screen sizes, designers (and developers) have become accustomed to making their creations adapt to a user’s device.
-Recently, while researching design trends of 2018, the concept of “responsive logos” presented itself.
+There is a rapid rise in mobile browsing and changing screen sizes.
+Designers and developers have become accustomed to making their creations adapt to a user’s device.
+Recently, while researching design trends, the concept of a “responsive logo” presented itself.
 I found myself fascinated by article after article outlining the need for responsive logos.
 (Check out this case study done by London designer, Joe Harrison, for a visual of responsive designs.
 Resize your browser and watch the magic.)

 So, what exactly is a responsive logo?

-A responsive logo is a logo that is altered to meet a user’s demands (for example a mobile device).
-The designer would preemptively remove elements or details from a logo to make it more legibly displayed on a variety of devices, allowing a logo to better entertain a variety of screen sizes without compromising overall consistency.
+A responsive logo is altered to meet a user’s demands.
+For example, a mobile device.
+The designer would preemptively remove elements or details from a logo to make it more legibly displayed on a variety of devices.
+This allows a logo to better entertain a variety of screen sizes without compromising overall consistency.

-Speaking from a purely design perspective, in their infancy, logos aren’t designed for the world of responsive design.
+Speaking from a pure design perspective, in their infancy, logos aren’t meant for the world of responsive design.
 A logo’s purpose is to establish the look, feel, and voice of a company.
-As designers (and marketers), we hesitate to stray too far from the established guidelines because we want to create the connection with consumers – we want them to know the icon or typeface from a mile away in their sleep.
+As designers, we hesitate to stray too far from the established guidelines because we want to create a connection with consumers.
+We want them to know the icon or typeface from a mile away in their sleep.
 What happens once the company’s logo becomes recognizable?
 Does removing portions of a logo, that would otherwise be illegible on smaller screens, seem logical?

 As swaying as many of the articles are, responsive logos are not for every company.
 Much like a logo is unique to its company, whether or not a logo practice responsiveness should be considered on a case by case basis.

 Do you think your logo should be responsive?
 We can help!